BrenekH/blinky/README.md

 ...
 ```

-More detailed usage instructions can be found by running `blinky help`.
+More detailed usage instructions can be found by running `blinky --help`.

-## Security
+## Recommended Security Practices

 ### HTTPS